 Definition of Sponsored Activities

-Sponsored Activities must be cleared through the *Office of Sponsored Programs Grants Administration, (formerly Office of Grants Management), or the Office of Industry Contracts to assure appropriate treatment in the university system.
-The following guidelines are provided to assist in determining which agreements fall into this category.
+Sponsored activities must be cleared through the Office of Sponsored Programs Administration to assure appropriate treatment in the University system.
+The following guidelines are provided to assist in determining which activities fall into this category.

-Sponsored agreements generally include two or more of the following characteristics:
+Sponsored activities generally include two or more of the following characteristics:

 - The proposed project binds the University to a specific scope of work.

 - The sponsor has written policies concerning F&A (indirect or overhead) cost recoveries.
-Projects normally requiring F&A cost recovery must be established as a grant or contract by the Sponsored Programs Grants Administration Office.
-The absence or prohibition of F&A costs does not automatically preclude the award from being a sponsored agreement.
+Projects normally requiring F&A cost recovery must be established as a grant or contract by the Office of Sponsored Programs Administration.
+The absence or prohibition of F&A costs does not automatically preclude the award from being a sponsored activity.

 - Progress, technical, final reports or other deliverables are required, excluding stewardship reports on gifts.